 This course will be clinical rotations in the operating room of affiliated healthcare institutions.
 Learning experiences in advanced surgical interventions in general and specialty surgery are included.
-Focus is on the student assuming an independent role as a surgical technologist to facilitate transition from student to graduate.
+Focus is on the student assuming an independent role as a surgical technician to facilitate transition from student to graduate.
 Prerequisites: SGT 210 and SGT 211.
-Corequisite: SGT 220
+Corequisite: SGT 220 apply sections of the law in practical exercises.
+Prerequisites: None.

-SMT 110 - Occupational Safety/Health Act......(3:3:0)
+SMT 110 - Occupational Safety/Health Act.....(3:3:0)

 The scope and elements of the Occupational Safety and Health Act are covered.
 The duties and responsibilities of employers and employees under the OSHA Act are discussed.
-Students are taught to interpret and apply sections of the law in practical exercises.
-Prerequisites: None.
+Students are taught to interpret and